 3. Click New to define a new template.
+The following window is displayed:

 - 4. In the Input ID pattern field, enter a pattern for the Stream ID of the input stream that will be automatically transcoded.
-This pattern will be used to identify the input stream and can include variables that are marked with the "\$" sign followed by a number (e.g. \$1, \$2, etc.) and/or with an asterisk "" wildcard.
+This pattern will be used to identify the input stream and can include variables that are marked with the "\$" sign followed by a number (e.g. \$1, \$2, etc.) and/or with an asterisk "\" wildcard.
 The patterns should also include a part of the string that requires an exact match.
-For example, the pattern "\$1_stream\$2kbps" will match an input stream "talk_show_stream_600kbps". - 5.
+For example, the pattern "\$1\stream\\$2kbps" will match an input stream "talk\show\stream\600kbps". - 5.
 Click Apply.